 Movement area authorization is restricted to airport, FAA and selected contract personnel with a demonstrated operational need for unescorted access to the movement area.
-Successful completion of the non-movement area course is a prerequisite for movement area training.
-Movement area training consists of a video, written exam and comprehensive practical test.
+Movement area training consists of a written exam and comprehensive practical test.
 All examinations must receive a score of 100% to successfully pass movement area driver’s training.
 Those individuals, who do not receive a passing grade, will not be granted movement area driving privileges.
 Please contact the Public Safety department for more information.

 Badge renewal is conducted during normal badge security training times.
 All badges shall be renewed during the month of expiration.
 Badges are set to expire the last day of the badge holder’s hire month.
-An updated badge application must be completed, and a government issued photo ID and work authorization (See Attachment A) are required for renewal.
+An updated badge application must be completed, and a government issued photo ID and work authorization (See list of acceptable documents – Attachment A) are required for renewal.